kivra-thohut/forms_errands/README.md

 ```
 make new ERRAND=salesdemo
 cd errands/salesdemo
 ```

 This creates a new errand called salesdemo using the default template `basic`.
+Note that you need to be in this directory when running the scripts.

 This will create the directory `errands/salesdemo` along with everything you need to create a form template and send it out.
 Here is an overview of the files.